-- 22. The site lies in the Klamath Mountains geomorphic province of California.
-According to Areal Geology of the Redding Quadrangle (Diller, 1906), the project is underlain by the late Jurassic to early Cretaceous Age batholith consisting of quartz hornblende-diorite stock and a stock of quartz-mica-diorite. - 23.
+- 23. The site lies in the Klamath Mountains geomorphic province of California.
+According to Aerial Geology of the Redding Quadrangle (Diller, 1906), the project is underlain by the late-Jurassic to early-Cretaceous Age batholith consisting of quartz hornblende-diorite stock and a stock of quartz-mica-diorite. - 24.
 Geologic structures consist of faults, folds, bedding, foliation, joints, and other discontinuity orientations.
-No known active, potentially active, or inactive faults are known to exist within 1,000 feet of the site.
-The closest fault to the site is the Battle Creek Fault Zone, more than 20 miles south of the project area. - 24.
-Seven monitoring wells and three piezometers were installed at the Facility in 1999 as part of an unrelated underground storage tank (UST) release case.
-The typical soil profile in the vicinity is reddish brown, decomposed rock ranging in grain size from silts to clays to large cobbles to a depth of approximately 45 to 50 feet below ground surface (bgs).
-Underlying the decomposed rock layer, a small gray shale layer was encountered.
-Underlying the shale layer was a very hard layer of rock.
-This hard rock layer is metamorphosed volcanic rock commonly known as greenstone or Copley Greenstone.
-This hard layer of Copley Greenstone extends down to 140 feet bgs and most likely extends for several hundred more feet.
-Fractures in the Copley
+No known active, potentially active, or inactive faults are known to exist within 1,000 feet of the Facility.
+The closest fault to the site is the Battle Creek Fault Zone, located approximately 20 miles south of Facility. - 25.
+In 1996, three monitoring wells were installed at the Facility to investigate subsurface petroleum contamination from a former underground storage tank; none of these monitoring wells were adjacent to the leachfields.
+After remediation, the wells were abandoned, and the case received closure in 2003. - 26.
+Between 1996 and 2002, the depth to groundwater in the monitoring wells at the Facility ranged from 11 to 40 feet bgs.
+Based on data collected between the above dates, the groundwater level beneath the Facility is highly lake dependent and fluctuates sharply with the rise and fall of Shasta Lake levels.

-Greenstone were encountered at varying depths.
-The water-bearing zones were located in these fractures within the soil borings.

-- 25. The depth to groundwater in the monitoring wells at the Facility between 2000 and 2014 ranged from 24 to 89 feet bgs.
-Based on data collected between the above dates, the groundwater level in beneath the Facility is highly lake dependent and fluctuates sharply with the rise and fall of Shasta Lake levels.
 Groundwater generally flows to the north toward Shasta Lake.
-Monitoring wells were installed for monitoring an UST release.
-The UST case was closed and the wells abandoned in 2014. - 26.
-The Facility requires approximately 2,100 gallons per week to satisfy its water needs.
-The water at the Facility is obtained from an onsite well.
-The domestic water system includes the well, a storage tank, and interconnected piping.
-The well is a public drinking water well operated by CR Water Treatment.
-The well is located at the center of the Facility and enclosed in a small shed about 500 feet from the Leachfield. - 27.
-Limited groundwater water quality data was collected from monitoring wells associated with an unrelated UST investigation (1999 2014) and the sampling was primarily VOC related.
-Hence general background groundwater quality at the site is not well established.
+Reports noted that the wells were dry during drought conditions, in late fall, or early winter when the surface elevation of Shasta Lake decreases. - 27.
+All water used for the resort and marina operations is received from Mountain Gate Community Services District (CSD).
+The Facility purchased 4.1 million gallons of water from the CSD in 2016.
+The CSD obtains its water from Shasta Lake and has a main intake located approximately 1⁄4 mile north-northwest from the Facility.
+A standby or backup intake is located approximately 100 feet south of Marina #5.